 The future financial performance of CT REIT will be impacted by occupancy rates, trends in rental rates achieved on leasing or renewing currently leased space, and contractual increases in rent.
-There was no new leasing activity to tenants not related to CTC during the first quarter of 2014.
+There was no new leasing activity to tenants not related to CTC during the first or second guarters of 2014.